CSE citation style requires knowledge, patience, and time.

 Body

-Start the body of the paper right after “abstract” part.
+Start the body of the paper right after the “abstract” part.
 Put “INTRODUCTION” in the center of the line and indent the text.
-Remember to indent each new paragraph with one inch.
+Remember to indent each new paragraph with 0.5 inch.
 Separate different logical parts with headings and subheadings.
 Do not use extra spaces for new sections of text.
 Examples of different-leveled headings are as follows:

 General Structure of Citations